 Cycling

-Cycling emerges as an exceptional cardio workout tailored for seniors.
-Its low-impact nature minimizes strain on joints while granting the joy of fresh air and picturesque surroundings.
-You have two options: Outdoor or Indoor Cycling
+Cycling is an excellent cardio workout that is perfect for seniors.
+It is a low-impact exercise that minimizes strain on joints while providing the joy of fresh air and picturesque surroundings.
+There are two types of cycling: Outdoor and Indoor Cycling.

 Outdoor Cycling

-- First of all, always wear a helmet!
+• It has been recommended to always wear a helmet.
 This is probably the most important safety tip there is when it comes to cycling.
 A good helmet can save your life in the event of an accident.
+However, there has been controversy about helmets so do your research and consider the pros and cons and decide for yourself.

-- Also, make sure to dress appropriately for the weather.
-If it’s hot out, wear light clothing that will keep you cool.
-If it’s cold, wear warm clothes to keep yourself from getting too chilly.
+• Dress appropriately for the weather.
+Wear light clothing that will keep you cool if it’s hot out, and wear warm clothes to keep yourself from getting too chilly if it’s cold.
 Make sure to wear sunscreen and a hat to protect your skin from the sun.

-- When cycling, always keep your eyes up and look around you.
-As a senior citizen, it’s easy to become complacent with the activity you do regularly, but by staying aware of your surroundings, you can avoid potential accidents.
+• Keep your eyes up and look around you.
+It’s easy to become complacent with the activity you do regularly, but by staying aware of your surroundings, you can avoid potential accidents.

 Indoor Cycling